kiwi-oss/gver/README.md

 This identifies major changes by the presence of the `#breaking` hashtag in the commit message.

-aAnother common pattern is to consider a change a bugfix when it contains one of "fixes", "fixed", "resolves" or "resolved" followed by a `#` and a numeric issue identifier.
+aAnother common pattern is to consider a change a bugfix when it contains one of "fixes", "fixed", "resolves" or " resolved" followed by a `#` and a numeric issue identifier.

 ```groovy